 PSIC 8235.
 NEUROPSYCHOLOGICAL ASSESSMENT.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: PSIC 6320 Cognitive Assessment and PSIC 8228 Principles of Neuropsychology.
+Prerequisites: PSIC 6320 and PSIC 8228.

 Critical analysis of the different focuses of the neuro-psychological evaluation of children.
 Review of clinical literature and research on neuro-psychological tests and other methods of evaluating children and adolescents.
 Study of the uses of the testing procedures and neuropsychological instruments in school-age children.